 Now, we will view together the significance of a courtyard in Indian traditional architectural heritage within two case studies in Rajasthan and Kerala.
 Through the common architectural form in these two Indian cities, we can observe the courtyard as a key fundamental architectural component in its vernacular settlements saving the privacy of householders.
 “The courtyard house is traditionally called Haveli in North India, Wada in Maharasthra, Rajbari in West Bengal, Deori in Hyderabad, Cathurmukham in Tamil Nadu, and Nalukettu in Kerala (Susilo, Issue no. 2, p.
 8).”

-In Rajasthan, courtyard spaces create an adaptive environment and to enter beautifully a light and ventilation to the house rooms.
-Bahl was mentioned that courtyard is the core of Havili architecture, and a transition phase between the public places and the private places in the same settlement.
-This architectural interaction encourages the inhabitants to act their activities responding their private requirements.
+In Rajasthan, courtyard spaces create an adaptive environment and to enter beautifully light and ventilation to the house rooms.
+Bahl was mentioned that courtyard is the core of Havili architecture and a transition phase between the public places and the private places in the same settlement.
+This architectural interaction encourages the inhabitants to act their activities responding to their private requirements.
 On the other hand, the householders put their pull beds during summer nights and sleep in the central courtyard enjoying by sky and stars.
 So, the courtyards in Rajasthan settlements are considered “the heart of Indian livings”.
-Architecturally, the layout of courtyard corners, is based on the construction type and the householders, that its design is very symbolic according to the socio-economical lifestyle, art and cultural attitudes of them who request artists to paint drawings on the courtyard walls from the religious scenes, the daily life routine, or the social believes.
-In vernacular buildings, courtyard is majorly arranged in regard with human proportion in order to create it as a peaceful environment to invest.
+Architecturally, the layout of courtyard corners is based on the construction type and the householders, that its design is very symbolic according to the socio-economical lifestyle, art and cultural attitudes of them who request artists to paint drawings on the courtyard walls from the religious scenes, the daily life routine, or the society believes.
+In vernacular buildings, the courtyard is majorly arranged in regard to the human proportion in order to create it as a peaceful environment to invest.
 Indians called these open spaces by “Brahmastana”, the genius loci of the house.
 (Archinomy, 1992; Bahl, 2014)